Compound AI Systems: Beyond Single Models

 03. Build the Chain

-architecture you may to solve the problem, like RAG, Text2SQL, etc.
+- Architecture you may need to solve the problem, like RAG, Text2SQL, etc.

 An example: 3 main intents

-once we have the context, sending to the model then generating answers.
+- Generating answers: Once we have the context, sending to the model then generating answers

 Components